 What's the current global trend?

 The goal for all countries is to make it to the blue section of the chart and stay there.
 Countries and territories in this section have reported no new cases for four weeks in a row.

 Please note: The number of newly reported cases highly depends on a country's ability to conduct tests and its strategy for administering tests.
 Additionally, some countries have been criticized for not accurately reporting case numbers.

 How has the COVID-19 trend evolved over the past weeks?

-The situation has improved significantly: 58 countries have reported more cases in the past two weeks compared with the previous 14 days.
+The situation has not changed significantly 67 countries have reported more cases in the past two weeks compared with the previous 14 days.

 What is the current COVID-19 trend in my country?

 Based on the newly reported case numbers — which can reflect local outbreaks as well as the countrywide spread — in the past 28 days, countries and territories classify as follows: